razee-io/Razee/README.md

       If you need to reset any of the `OAuth` credentials then you can start over by opening a mongo shell to your instance and running `db.meteor_accounts_loginServiceConfiguration.remove({})`.

+### Intalling Watchkeeper in every cluster that you want to monitor

-9. Install Watch Keeper in every cluster that you want to monitor.
-The cluster where you install Watch Keeper can be a different cluster than the one where you installed Razeedash.
+1. Install Watch Keeper in every cluster that you want to monitor.
+The cluster where you install Watch Keeper can be a different cluster than the one where you installed RazeeDash.
-    1. From the Razeedash console, click **Register**.
+    1. From the RazeeDash console, click **Register**.
     2. Click **Manage**.
     3. Copy the **Install Razee Agent** `kubectl` command.
     4. Run the command in the cluster that you want to monitor to create the